Rationale for the Iraq War: Display of US military power to assert US global supremacy

 Ahsan Butt argues that the invasion of Iraq was partially motivated by a desire of American policymakers to reassert American prestige and status following 9/11.
-Butt argues that prior to 9/11 the United States was recognised internationally as the undisputed world superpower and hegemon, but the 9/11 attacks called this status into question.
+Butt argues that prior to 9/11 the United States was recognized internationally as the undisputed world superpower and hegemon, but the 9/11 attacks called this status into question.
 Butt argues that invading Iraq was a means of allowing the United States to demonstrate that it was and intended to remain a global hegemon.
 Since Afghanistan was too weak a nation to demonstrate American power, Iraq was also invaded.
-Butt argues that Sadam had also damaged American prestige as he remained defiant following the Gulf War.
+Butt argues that Saddam had also damaged American prestige as he remained defiant following the Gulf War.
 A 2012 poll found that "Assert dominance in a New American Century" was viewed as the most important motivation for Bush, Cheney, Rumsfeld and neoconservatives by international relations experts.

-Criticisms of the rationale for the Iraq war
+Criticisms

 Despite these efforts to sway public opinion, the invasion of Iraq was seen by some, including Kofi Annan, the United Nations Secretary-General, Lord Goldsmith, the British Attorney General, and Human Rights Watch, as a violation of international law, breaking the UN Charter, especially since the US failed to secure UN support for an invasion of Iraq.
 In 41 countries the majority of the populace did not support an invasion of Iraq without UN sanction and half said an invasion should not occur under any circumstances.
 73 percent of the population of the United States supported an invasion.
 To build international support the United States formed a "Coalition of the Willing" with the United Kingdom, Italy, Poland, Australia and several other countries despite a majority of citizens in these countries opposing the invasion.
 Massive protests of the war occurred in the US and elsewhere.
 At the time of the invasion, UNMOVIC inspectors were ordered out by the United Nations.
 The inspectors requested more time because "disarmament, and at any rate verification, cannot be instant".